taher27/SwapnilVotingApp/README.md

    then change it to

    C:\Users\Swapnil\git\VotingAppNew

    -> Next

--  Now only select VotingApp\VotingApp or VotingAppNew\VotingApp
+  Now only select VotingAppNew\VotingApp -> Finish
-   -> Finish

 -  If everything goes right Project will get successfully imported
 -  Now wait for few seconds for getting things properly loaded